 We understand and value our role as a global citizen.
 To us, that means conducting our business in a responsible and sustainable manner.
 Creating a sustainable future is necessary for the benefit of both our business and, more importantly, our world.
-Because of this, we are committed to addressing sustainability in an imaginative, determined, and significant way.
+We are committed to addressing sustainability in an imaginative, determined, and significant way.

 Traditionally book publishing has involved the diffusion of an author’s work through the written word.
 Ink placed on paper that is bound as a book which has been carefully edited, designed, and produced.
-We also produce and license many of our volumes in e-book, audiobook and other formats.
+We also produce and licence many of our volumes in ebook, audiobook and other formats.
 All of our work is done with sustainability in mind.